HesamoddinMonfared/SimpleATM/README.md

 # Simple ATM Emulator

-[TOCM]

-[TOC]

 ## List of services
-- Bank-service : Access right to database
+- bank-service : Access right to database
-- Atm-service: Access forbidden to database and make request through bank-service
+- atm-service: Access forbidden to database and make request through bank-service
-- Service-registry: register all services via eureka
+- service-registry: register all services via eureka
-- Cloud-gateway: an interface between all services and user request
+- cloud-gateway: an interface between all services and user request
-- Config-server: save all common settings in this service in order to change settings in only one place.
+- config-server: save all common settings in this service in order to change settings in only one place.

 ## Port numbers for services
 - bank-service: 9001